Vonng/pigsty/docs/r-sop.md

 After the config is saved, configs that do not require a restart can take effect by confirmation.

-Please note that the parameters modified by `pg edit-config` are **cluster parameters**, and the config parameters in the scope of individual instances (e.g. Patroni's Clonefrom tag, etc.) need to be modified directly in the Patroni config file (`/pg/bin/patroni.yml`) and `systemctl reload patroni` to take effect.
+Please note that the parameters modified by `pg edit-config` are **cluster parameters**.
+The config parameters in the scope of individual instances (e.g., Patroni's Clonefrom tag, etc.) need to be modified directly in the Patroni config file (`/pg/bin/patroni.yml`), and `systemctl reload patroni` to take effect.

-Please note that HBA rules are created automatically by Pigsty, please do not use Patroni to manage HBA rules.
+!> Please note that HBA rules are created automatically by Pigsty.
+Please do not use Patroni to manage HBA rules.

 ### Cluster reboot